Mert Müldür: Fenerbahçe

 On 2 August 2023, Müldür signed a four-year contract with Fenerbahçe until 2027.

 He made his debut with the team in a 3–0 UEFA Europa Conference League win over NK Maribor on 17 August 2023.
 On 21 August 2023, he made his Süper Lig debut with the team against Samsunspor in an away game, Fenerbahçe won 2–0.

+On 2 February 2026, he made his 100th appearances in all competitions for Fenerbahçe against FCSB in 1–1 UEFA Europa League away draw.

 International career

 Born in Austria to Turkish parents, Müldür is a youth international for Turkey.
 He made his debut for the senior Turkish national team on 11 October 2018 in a 0–0 friendly draw against Bosnia and Herzegovina.

 At UEFA Euro 2024, Turkey's first and last goals were ignominiously credited to Müldür: he began his country's goal tally with a volley against Georgia in the group stage opener and scored the decisive own goal against the Netherlands in the quarter-finals.

+On 2 June 2026, Müldür was selected in the 26-man squad for the 2026 FIFA World Cup.

 Style of play

-Müldür is right-footed and began playing for Rapid Wien II as a right-back.
-Although he also plays as a left-back position and also a good attacker..
+Müldür is right-footed and began playing for Rapid Wien II as a right-back, although he is also known to play in the left-back position and as an attacker.
 Müldür is known for his sliding tackles, speed, stamina and aerial abilities which can make him play in a centre-back position.
-He uses both feet effectively, can also successfully distribute passes from the back, which is one of the most important features of the new generation defenders.
+Through utilization of both feet, he can also successfully distribute passes from the back, which is considered an important feature of the new generation of defenders.

 Personal life

 Müldür is a longtime fan of Fenerbahçe since his childhood.

-Müldür is multilingual, speaking five languages fluently: Turkish and German as main languages, English in education, also Bosnian and Serbian fluently because of his Serbian girlfriend Koprena Andjela, whom he has been with for many years.
+Müldür is multilingual, speaking five languages fluently: Turkish and German as main languages, English in education, also Bosnian and Serbian fluently because of his Serbian girlfriend, whom he has been with for many years.